Resources for Librarians Serving Youth

 Indiana Center for the Book

 Visit the Indiana Center for the Book for state and national initiatives connecting you and your students to books and the written word.
-Check here for the What Indiana Means to Me essay contest, Letters About Literature, and River of Words among other opportunities for youth.

 There are a variety of grants that youth librarians can apply for to gain funding for special programming or innovative ideas.
 The LSTA grant is administered by the Indiana State Library and is for innovative library technology projects with the potential for state-wide impact.
 Here are other grant resources for Youth Librarians.